 Without the security of paid holidays, or an office closure over the holidays forcing you to take time off, it can feel as though Christmas is a luxury you can’t afford.
-Without the routines and traditions of secret Santa and office parties it can be hard to get into the spirit of the season.
-The festive season can in fact be a huge opportunity, a chance to recharge your batteries, reconnect with friends and family, show your client base your fun side and most of all to enjoy a Christmas to remember.
+Without the routines and traditions of secret Santa and office parties, it can be hard to get into the spirit of the season.
+The festive season can in fact be a huge opportunity, a chance to recharge your batteries, reconnect with friends and family, show your client base your fun side, and most of all to enjoy a Christmas to remember.

 Approached in the right way, Christmas can provide enjoyable, relaxing time off and benefit your business at the same time.

-Here’s our top five tips to make sure you have a fabulous festive season.
+Here are our top five tips to make sure you have a fabulous festive season.

 Working for yourself, the temptation is often to work flat out and non-stop.
 This can be bad for you and it’s important to relax now and then.
 Just as for someone in traditional employment, a few days away from your working routine will boost your state of mind and your physical energy.
-Christmas is a perfect opportunity for this, after all your clients will probably be enjoying the holidays themselves and will not be expecting you to keep your nose to the grindstone.
+Christmas is a perfect opportunity for this, after all, your clients will probably be enjoying the holidays themselves and will not be expecting you to keep your nose to the grindstone.

 Working for yourself is demanding, one advantage is that you set your own working hours.
 This level of control over when you work and take time off is something those “normally employed” people would give their right arm for.
 The kids want to go and see Santa?
 You can take them.
 All you have to do to make it possible is to be a good boss to yourself.